 Lady Elisabeth was widowed just two years later, pregnant with a young child, after John fell from his horse.
 She and her young family lived with her parents at Dumfries House.

-From this time onwards, the house was little used, with the family having great success in Cardiff with mining and the dock trade.
+However, from around this time, the house was used less, as the family had great success in Cardiff with mining and the dock trade.
 This meant the fine interiors were hardly touched for 250 years.

 The Great Steward of Scotland’s Dumfries House Trust: